-A Councillor may ask the Executive Leader, another member of the Cabinet, or the Chair of an Ordinary or Area Committee, up to four questions (this to include supplementary questions requesting clarification of the answer to a previous question), without notice, on an item referred to in the report on Cabinet business or, as the case may be, the minutes of a Committee, when those items are being received or are under consideration by the Council Meeting.
+A Councillor may ask the Cabinet Leader, another member of the Cabinet, or the Chair of an Ordinary or Area Committee, up to four questions (this to include supplementary questions requesting clarification of the answer to a previous question), without notice, on an item referred to in the report on Cabinet business or, as the case may be, the minutes of a Committee, when those items are being received or are under consideration by the Council Meeting.
 Only Councillors who are not members of the Cabinet may question the Cabinet Leader or another member of the Cabinet.

-Any Non- Cabinet Councillor may, without notice, ask up to four question of the Cabinet Leader or any Cabinet Member or comment upon Cabinet business generally provided that the period for each question or comment shall not exceed three minutes.
+Any Non-Cabinet Councillor may, without notice, ask up to four questions of the Cabinet Leader or any Cabinet Member or comment upon Cabinet business generally provided that the period for each question to be put shall not exceed two minutes and the period provided for each comment to be made shall not exceed three minutes.

-Each question is to be answered individually by the Cabinet Leader, Cabinet Member or Chair of an Ordinary Committee.
+Each question is to be answered individually by the Cabinet Leader, Cabinet Member or Chair of an Ordinary Committee and the period provided to respond to questions is five minutes.

 At the conclusion of questions on Cabinet Business, the Mayor will invite Councillors to make comments on the business of each Cabinet Portfolio.
-The time allotted to councillors to comment on each portfolio will be three minutes.
-The appropriate Cabinet Member will have the right of reply after all comments addressed to their portfolio have been made.
+The time allotted to Councillors to comment on each portfolio will be three minutes.
+The appropriate Cabinet Member will have the right of reply after all comments addressed to their portfolio have been made (the period provided to respond to comments shall not exceed five minutes).